 Her eyes widened with awe.
 “Really?
 Where?
 Do they really like blood?”, question after question.

 “That’s a common misconception, actually.
-They suck fluids out of any living creature they get their claws on.”
+They suck fluids out of any body they get their claws on.”

 Her attention waned as she returns her gaze to the bed of flowers and fidget with both her thumbs.